hknutsen/dev/docs/wsl.md

     $ git config --global credential.helper store
     ```

-1. Go to "https://github.com/settings/tokens" and generate a new personal access token with an expiration of 90 days and the "repo" scope.
+1. Go to "https://github.com/settings/tokens" and generate a new personal access token with an expiration of 90 days and the "repo" and "workflow" scopes.

     Once you have a token, you can enter it instead of your password when performing Git operations over HTTPS.